parthkishan20/tic-tac-toe/README.md

 ### Usage

-To play the Tic Tac Toe game, simply open the `index.html` file in a web browser that supports JavaScript.
+To play the Tic Tac Toe game, simply open the link "https://parthkishan20.github.io/tic-tac-toe/" a web browser that supports JavaScript.
 Follow the on-screen instructions to take turns marking X's and O's on the grid.
 The game automatically detects winning combinations and declares a winner or a draw.

 ### Getting Started